Jacob Ballas Children’s Garden

 • Lim Chu Kang

 Known for more than just its organic produce, Bollywood Farms (formerly Bollywood Veggies) is where aspiring young gardeners can get a head start in their agricultural exploration.
-The farm offers plenty of educational workshops and activities for all ages, including a padi planting workshop that’s the only one of its kind in Singapore.
-Kids will be given rice saplings to plant in the farm’s mini rice field and learn all about this staple food, from production to plate.
+The farm offers plenty of educational workshops and activities for all ages, including a padi planting workshop where kids will be given rice saplings to plant in the farm’s mini rice field, and learn all about this staple food, from production to plate.
 Through the Little Green Fingers workshop, they’ll also discover the edible and ornamental plants that grow on Bollywood Farms, plus learn how to pot and care for their very own plant, which they can bring home to grow.

 Advertising